What if I Don't Get to Play?

 Take your warm-ups seriously.

-Many coaches make all pitchers warm up before games even if they aren’t going to pitch.
+Many coaches ask all the pitchers to warm up before games even if they aren’t going to pitch.
 Just because you won’t get to play doesn’t mean you should goof around.
 Use this time to improve.

 Note the gaps in your pitching staff and fill them.